10yard/dkafe/readme.md

 ## Display Resolution

 The frontend is rendered at 224x256 pixels (as per the original Donkey Kong arcade machine) and then scaled to fit the monitors actual resolution.
-The scaling works perfectly with a 7:8 aspect vertically rotated screen.

-The command line argument `-view "Pixel Aspect (7:8)"` can be used to override MAME's default 4:3 aspect.
+The command line argument `-view "Pixel Aspect (7:8)"` can be used to override MAME's default 4:3 aspect if you want perfect scaling.

-For my Windows system,  I was able to create a custom 7:8 aspect resoluton of 448x512 pixels with the Intel Graphics Driver.

-For Raspberry Pi,  you should use 640x480 resolution and adjust the x/y display scale using xrandr.
-The Pi install script will set this up for you.
+For Raspberry Pi,  it is recommended to use 640x480 resolution and adjust the x/y display scale using xrandr.
+The Pi install script can set this up for you.
 Refer to **rpi4/rpi4_notes**.

 ### Frontend Settings